eyob231/eyob231/README.md

 I’m a **passionate Focused frontend engineer** with a designer’s eye, specializing in:
 - Building immersive, animated UIs with **Rive, Lottie, and Framer Motion**
 - Crafting pixel-perfect responsive layouts using **Tailwind CSS, Figma, and Spline**
-- Developing full-stack capable apps with **React, Next.js, and PHP**
+- Developing full-stack capable apps with **React, Next.js, and vue**
 - Bridging mobile & web with **Kotlin/Java and cross-platform tools**

 ### 🎯 My Coding Philosophy